-It’s no secret that blue is my favourite colour (I explain why I love this colour so much in this article), however there is another colour that I have been loving A LOT for quite a while – a few years at least, so I know it’s not just a passing fad – and that is olive green.
+It’s no secret that blue has been my favourite colour for a long time, however there is another colour that I have been loving A LOT for quite a while – a few years at least, so I know it’s not just a passing fad – and that is olive green.
 This colour has been increasingly making its way into my wardrobe.
 Really, I’m surprised I haven’t brought more of this colour into my interiors yet.
 When the building work for my home renovation is done, I will definitely be fixing this.
 Olive green works beautifully with lots of other colours; I especially love it with black and white, pale pink, red, blue, gold and wood tones.
 Here are 13 inspiring spaces rocking olive tones:

 Anthropologie showing how beautifully olive velvet works with white, blue and gold.

 Olive with pale pink and grey creating a beautiful bed situation I’d never want to get out of.
 Image: Fenton & Fenton

 Olive and pale pink again, this time with black for a more dramatic vibe.
 Image: Alexander James for Livingetc November 2017

 This French apartment’s chic factor is through the roof!
 Image: Claude Cartier

 The fireplace wall painted in olive green (Sherwin Williams Olive Grove) is stunning against the marble fireplace, crisp white built-ins, blue chair and wood tones.
 Image: Room For Tuesday

 I would love this look for my bathroom.
 Image: Emily Farnham